Visit the APhA Experience Zone

 Supported by a grant from Rite Aid.

 APhA held the 1994, 2004, and 2011 annual meetings in Seattle.
 Stop by to view our wonderful collection of memorabilia from those meetings, as well as past membership badges and lapel pins.
 See how times have changed?
 Learn more about APhA pharmacy leaders during those times.
-View the photos of the rededication of the APhA Flagpole honoring members of the federal pharmacy community that served and are serving during the Global War on Terrorism.
+View the photos of the rededication of the APhA Flagpole honoring members of the federal pharmacy community that served.

-Visit Information Central on the Convention Center, 4th Floor, for general assistance during the meeting and customer service needs.
+Visit Information Central on the Convention Center, 4th Floor, for general assistance during the meeting.
 In addition, you can seek assistance from APhA staff, identified by their green staff ribbons and/or APhA blue shirts.

 Invitation Letter for International Attendees